Hello! I have updated this very popular post to include a free downloadable PDF of this checklist.

 Preparation is key to successful management of any project, and design projects are no different.
 The more preparation that both client and designer do right at the start, the more smoothly the work will go.

-I find checklists can be very useful, so I’ve prepared a checklist of things that clients should provide their designer at the outset.
+I find checklists can be very useful, so I’ve prepared a checklist of details that clients should provide their designer at the outset.
 To follow this list will ensure the client and designer are dealing professionally as well as creating an efficient workflow.

 Knowing the client’s budget allows the designer to establish what they will be able to realistically achieve for the money, and to perhaps suggest a range of options.